danidb/sdcnd-simulator-autopilot/README.md

 # Steering Angle Prediction for Simulated Automated Driving

+The purpose of this work is personal scholarship - a number of neural network architectures, including pre-trained models (VGG16, InceptionV3, ResNet50) were applied to the problem of steering angle prediction in self driving vehicles.
+The sources contained here represent the final version of this effort, and include a convolutional network based on a highly efficient architecture published by NVidia.
+See below for further details.

 ## Overview
 This project contains a very simple 'autopilot' for the Udacity SDCND simulator.
 Based on visual images alone from a single front-facing camera, a convolutional neural network is applied to predict steering angle, while the vehicle maintains a constant speed (obvious future extensions abound..).